Snack Time

 • After we wash our hands, I offer bibs.
 At first, I just offer one bib; after some time I will let the children choose from two colors.
 Children enjoy the opportunity to pick a color.

 • Then, I serve small pieces of banana.
-I start with bananas because bananas are soft, delicious and because it has been a tradition in RIE Parent-Infant Guidance class.
+I start with bananas because bananas are soft and delicious.
+Another reason is it that it has been a tradition in RIE® Parent-Infant Guidance class.

 • When children feel comfortable with snack time, I add water or herbal tea, pouring it into small glass cups.
 Typically I use real glass cups unless there are special circumstances that require plastic cups.